NikVis01/NikVis01/README.md

 - **Mashup × Neo4j × Google** — *Bull AI* · Python, PostgreSQL · Scraping + Data Eng
 - **Azure × SSE Business Lab** — *Achki* · YOLOv8, ffmpeg, Azure · Streaming · Cloud · Lead
 - **Modal × Founders House** — *Logistix* · Python · Bullshit wrapper.

-- None of these would have been possible without my amazing teammates, great friends, and people I would regard as mentors.
-They can be found in each project repo.